quinn0823/apple-siri-voice-navigation/README.preview.md

 ## If You Would Like to Support Me...

-I would really appreciate it if you could buy me a coffee.
-Your coffee means the **world** to me!
-Awarding Steam Points means **"Eurasia"** to me!
+I would really appreciate you could buy me a coffee.
+Your support can not only **provide fuel** with coffee but also **supercharge it** with Steam Points!

 <a href="https://www.buymeacoffee.com/jonathanchiu"><img src="https://img.buymeacoffee.com/button-api/?slug=jonathanchiu&button_colour=FFDD00" /></a>